11 Days Honeymoon Historical Holiday in Egypt Tour Details

 Temple of Hatshepsut

-The 18th dynasty’s most remarkable Temple was built by the legendary Queen Hatshepsut, who governed like a genuine Pharaoh and is remembered for her creation of other magnificent ancient Egyptian works of art.
+The most beautiful Temple of the 18th dynasty is complete by the well-known Queen Hatshepsut, who regulate like a true Pharaoh and is credited with the development of other notable ancient Egyptian works of art.

 There are several legends about these twin sculptures of King Amenhotep III.
 He built a mesmerizing funerary temple, but it was destroyed, leaving just these two statues standing.
 Visiting them will be an exciting experience for which you should be prepared.